pinterest/.github/CODE_OF_CONDUCT.md

 ## Recourse

-If you are witness to or the target of unacceptable behavior it should be reported to Pinterest at opensource-policy@pinterest.com.
+If you are witness to or the target of unacceptable behavior, it should be reported to Pinterest at opensource-policy@pinterest.com.
 All reporters will be kept confidential and an appropriate response for each incident will be evaluated.

 If the [PROJECT] maintainer does not uphold and enforce this code of conduct in good faith, community leadership will hold them accountable.